 There are some stubborn items that will want to grab your flooring and not let go — like gum, oil, wax, glue, and tar.
 If this happens use your fingernails to remove residue, then clean with a non-abrasive white scrubbing pad and lightly rub with isopropyl alcohol or mineral spirits on a clean, white cloth.
 Then rinse with water and dry the area.

 REMOVING SCUFFS AND SMUDGES

-Invest in high-quality floor mats for an extra layer of protection.
-Place the mats at entrances and exits to collect and trap corrosive substances that can be tracked in, such as dirt, salt, sand, oil, grit, asphalt, etc.
+Invest in high-quality floor mats for an added layer of protection but avoid rubber-backed mats as the rubber may discolor vinyl flooring.
+Place the mats at doorways to collect and trap corrosive substances that can be tracked in, such as dirt, salt, sand, oil, etc.

 Use felt pads or cups on the bottom of all furniture legs and casters.
 Do not roll or push heavy items across the floor.
 Instead, all items must be lifted and placed in the desired location.
 Furniture and seating with rolling casters or wheels, including wheelchairs, will damage floors and that damage is not covered under our Lifetime Guarantee.
 Place chair mats under any rolling chairs or furniture with wheels or casters.